JCReed26/Best-Play-Option/README.md

 # Best-Play-Option
 Best Play Option.

-Using large data sets of NFL play by play stats from every game, and player stats from 2020-2024.

-Utilizing ML, SQL queries, Algebraic analysis, Python backend, Frontend framework not yet chosen
+Description:
+Takes football player stats, team game stats, and play-by-play stats.
+Utilizes ML to analyze the data, give insightful graphs, and help choose the best play option for a specific team's plays and active players to use against their opponents defense

+Utilizing Pytorch, SQL, Algebraic Analysis, Python, React, Tailwind CSS, (not fully decided) React DnD or Framer Motion.

-Output:
+## Output:
+### Game Setup & Analysis view
-  Graphs and Tables of each team's and coaches ability to choose the best play
+  Graphs and Tables of each team's and coach's ability to choose the best play

-  Most frequent types of defensive plays and the best offensive play choice across whole league Most frequent types of offensive plays and the best defensive play choice across whole league

-  (Input: A team whos offense your going up against) - (Input: A team whos defense your going up against) -
-    Choose: types of most likely play choices from the opponent are shown based upon choice, it will take the host team and show the best play choices that the coach could pick
+  Top play for offense and defense and top by division (Note: can change based on Game Setup, team choice, etc)

+  (Depending on the timeline: interactive play creation, upload your own playbook, practice/game film)

+  Game Setup
+  Input: What is your team - Who are you going up against - Which players are currently active

+### Game View
+  As you play the game, it collects live data inputted by the user and adds to analysis for a stronger prediction as the game
+  progresses
+  uses standard play names unless a playbook is added.
+If a team wanted to import their plays so they could get better predictions

+  Frontend design - on notion page

+## Goals
+Outputs: Confidence of Prediction, Play_name, Play_type, Def_Weak_Pts, Reasoning, Play Visualizer, Play selector
+Inputs: NFL play-by-play stats, NFL player stats from 2022-2024 seasons, Play Choices, Team Selection, Active Players